rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/outdated-apache.md

 ![](../../../.gitbook/assets/outdated-apache-image-1.png)

-Afterwards, I notified the relevant parties and this vulnerability was acknowledged!
+Afterwards, I notified the relevant parties and this vulnerability was acknowledged.

+## Fix

+Update Apache.